kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 I've prepared one [here](https://github.com/kubernetes-hy/material-example/tree/master/app1) `docker run jakousa/dwk-app1`.

 To deploy we need the cluster to have an access to the image.
 By default, Kubernetes is intended to be used with a registry.
-K3d offers `import-images` command, but since that won't work when we go to non-k3d solutions we'll use the now very familiar registry *Docker Hub*.
+K3d offers `import-images` command, but since that won't work when we go to non-k3d solutions we'll use the now possibly very familiar registry *Docker Hub*, we used that in [DevOps with Docker](http://devopswithdocker.com/).
+If you've never used Docker Hub, it's the place where docker client defaults to, so when you run "docker pull nginx" the nginx comes from Docker Hub.
+You'll need to register an account there and after that you can use `docker login` to authenticate yourself.
+If you don't wish to use Docker Hub you can also use local registry: follow the [tutorial here](https://k3d.io/usage/guides/registries/#using-a-local-registry) to set one up.

 ```console
 $ docker tag _image_ _username_/_image_